pivotal/docs-tap/install-gitops/reference.hbs.md

       - `values`: Contains the plain YAML data files which configure the application.
     - `tanzu-sync`
       - `app`: Contains the main Carvel Packaging App that runs on the cluster.
 It fetches, templates and deploys your Tanzu Application Platform installation from `clusters/full-tap-cluster/cluster-config`.
-      - `boostrap`: Contains secret provider specific bootstrapping if required.
+      - `bootstrap`: Contains secret provider specific bootstrapping if required.
       - `scripts`: Contains helper scripts to assist with the configuration and deployment of Tanzu GitOps RI.

 ## <a id="configure-values"></a>Configuration of Tanzu Sync without helper scripts